About the Knowledge Engineering Group

 - 2014-08-18 – 2014-08-20: At the RuleML conference collocated with ECAI 2014, Tomáš Kliegr is co-organizing a Special Track on 'Learning (Business) Rules from Data'.
 See also: Special Track page

-- 2014-05-25: The second edition of the Linked Data Mining Challenge will be co-organized by Vojtěch Svátek in connection with the Know@LOD workshop collocated with the ESWC conference in Crete.
-(Besides, Vojtěch is co-chairing the LOD track at the main ESWC conference.)
-Deadline for challenge submissions is 31 March (results) / 3 April (papers).
+- 2014-05-25: The second edition of the Linked Data Mining Challenge was co-organized by Vojtěch Svátek in connection with the Know@LOD workshop collocated with the ESWC conference in Crete.
+(Besides, Vojtěch co-chaired the LOD track at the main ESWC conference.)
 See also: Challenge website

 - 2014-03-01: In 2014, two KEG proposals for IGA (university-level) research projects have been retained for funding.
 A new one is 'Semantic web data visualization exploiting the ontological schema structure', coordinated by Marek Dudáš.
 Furthermore, 'Research of factors affecting applicability of association rule mining algorithms', coordinated by Tomáš Kliegr, was extended from 2013 to 2014.